 She hasn’t seen Luke for 6 months, so much has happened.
 She’s nervous to start again and hasn’t really practised…

-Arrange a short phone-call or video-chat between your tutor and your child to chat through what happens next.
+Arrange a short phone-call or video-chat between your tutor and your child to chat through what happens next for your Music lessons and COVID19.
 Make it light-hearted and straightforward.
 Be honest about progress and practise straight away so that expectations don’t add to the stress of the changes.

 Ella is worried about September.
 She’s actually really enjoyed online lessons, but I think she achieves far more when she sees Laura face to face…

 Children almost always achieve more in face to face lessons.
 They are constantly engaged, present, and conscious of impressing their teacher.
 Suggest a single face to face lesson to see how it goes, and pre-warn the tutor, so that they can ensure the lesson offers all it can in persuading your child that this is a better way.

 As a family we’re wondering whether to wait longer… just to see how things pan out.
 If we start again then have to stop it’ll add more chaos to her progress.

 Every family sees things differently, and concerns like this aren’t rare.
 Remember though that if face to face lessons have to stop gain, you can simply swop to online, for a period which would hopefully be much shorter than the six months endured previously.